 But virtual working also creates legal discussions: Employees who use private devices for work or business devices privately endanger data security.
 And the first employers' associations are already calling for the deregulation of working time laws.
 It will be interesting to see where the journey is going.
-Because “bring your own device” is considered a cost-effective alternative to an existing PC pool - and leads to anxiety among IT managers.
+Because “bring your own device” is considered an inexpensive alternative to an existing PC pool - and leads to anxiety among IT managers.

 Status Quo in German Company

 According to a survey conducted by the Bitkom branch, 43 percent of the German ICT companies allow their employees to connect their own smartphones or laptops to their company network.
 Studies of the IT company Cisco in the US show that employees are even more productive and satisfied when they choose their own devices.

 It also sounds cheap and attractive for companies, but “Bring your own device” (BYOD, German: “Bring your own device with you”), according to the technical jargon, drives the sweat of fear on many IT managers: How can you prevent that employees log into the company network with virus-infected devices?
 And what happens when private devices are stolen?

 Secure cloud instead of too much rules

 According to the Bitkom survey, 60 percent of German companies react with special regulations to the imminent danger.
 In Estonia, one goes a different way: with the IT company Skype belonging to Microsoft can the employees without restrictions with their private devices log into the company network.